sridharsaig/CIR/README.md

    * fvcore
    * CUDA >= 9.2

 In detail, to install the above libraries [INSTALL.md] (#INSTALL.md) is preferrable.
-In addition, libraries towards development of the project / altering the source code can be installed under the same md.
+In addition, libraries towards development of the project / altering the source codes can be installed under the same md.

 ## Documentation -